simran1devloper/loan_repayment_model/README.md

 - [Evaluation](#evaluation)
 - [Usage](#usage)

 ## Project Overview

-The Loan Repayment Prediction Model utilizes a combination of LSTM and CNN layers to address the complexities of predicting loan repayment behavior.
-LSTM is well-suited for modeling sequential data, such as historical payment patterns, while CNN helps in identifying relevant features and patterns that could indicate the likelihood of loan repayment or default.
+The Loan Repayment Prediction Model utilizes the **XGBoost** algorithm to address the complexities of predicting loan repayment behavior.
+XGBoost is a gradient boosting framework that is well-known for its speed and performance in solving classification tasks.
+It is particularly effective in handling structured data, making it ideal for predicting loan repayment behavior based on various financial and demographic features.

 This model can be used by banks, financial institutions, and lending platforms to improve their loan approval processes, reduce financial risks, and make more informed decisions based on predictive insights.